brunopodesta/syncfibonaccitest/README.md

-# SyncVR Mobile Developer Assestment
+# SyncVR Mobile Developer Assesstment

 The project is designed in 3 layers: data, domain and presentation